 Each in the top 13 of the biggest aquariums in the world holds no less than 2,000,000+ gallons or of water, which is 7.5 million liters.
 Some of them are home to thousands of animal species.

-What is the Most Colossal Public Aquarium in the World?
+What is the LARGEST Aquarium in the World?

-Each of the facilities listed below is made to keep an enormous number of animal species.
+Each of the aquariums listed below is made to keep an enormous number of animal species.
 For this reason, the water capacity of most of their tanks is in the millions of gallons.

-Here are the largest public aquariums in the world and their gallon capacity:
+Take a look at the largest aquariums in the world ranked by their gallon capacity:

 13. (Royal) Burgers’ Zoo Burgers’ Ocean – 2.1 Million Gallons